JimStockwell/JimStockwell.github.io/_drafts/Writing.md

 - Try developing a blog post and a corresponding project in tandem.
 - Longer is better.
 - Include outbound links. it helps SEO and is helpful to the reader.

+## All Else Fails Topics

+- Communication
+  - Presenting in a group
+- Problem solving